Diogo-Lages/Digital-Forensics-Toolkit/README.md

 # Digital-Forensics-Toolkit

-A comprehensive toolkit for digital forensics professionals and enthusiasts.
+Toolkit for digital forensics.
 This tool helps extract, analyze, and manipulate metadata from various file types, detect suspicious patterns, and perform advanced file operations.

 ## Features
 - **Metadata Extraction**: Extract detailed metadata from images, documents, audio, video, and other file types.